citp/privacy-policy-historical/b/bl/bla/blackwasp.co.uk.md

 ## Use of Information

-Your personal information will be used to contact you when new developments are made to the web site or when new articles or other items are published to the web site.
-Your information will not be distributed to third parties unless this is required by law.
+Your personal information may be used to contact you when new developments are made to the web site or when new articles or other items are published to the web site.
+Your information will not be distributed to third parties except where this becomes required by law.
+Your details will not be passed to third parties.

 ## Linked Web Sites